thomktz/FaceAI-BGImpact/README.md

 `pip install faceai-bgimpact`.

-To install locally, clone the repoistory and run `poetry install` from the root folder instead.
+To install locally, clone the repository and run `poetry install` from the root folder instead.

 ## 🌄 Datasets